 Biodiesel Fuels

-Biodiesel fuels utilize vegetable oils, used cooking oil, and animal fats in the production process.
 If you see the term “biodiesel” on a gas pump, this label is a quick indicator that the fuel grade contains less petroleum than standard diesel fuel.
 Biodiesel is a diesel alternative fuel that uses a percentage of organic waste to create a fuel type.
 A transesterification treatment process blends vegetable oils, cooking oils, or animal fats methanol, or ethanol to form a product that gives off fewer carbon emissions.
 You can think of biodiesel fuels as a product blended with petroleum-based products.
 However, there are different blends available based on the type of vehicle you drive.
 Biodiesel fuels are produced in various concentrations alongside petroleum-based diesel.

 This diesel alternative fuel type follows a letter and numbering system to know how much biodiesel is present in a mixture.
 For example, a B20 blend has 20% biodiesel ingredients, while the remainder is conventional petroleum.